-The main general theme in Bryan Kent Ward’s Entheogenic garden of Eden, is type 15 Maker or Re-creator, expressed here as nature, and the plant, animal and cultural kingdoms nested in one another, and in mutual consciousness.
-Type 15 Maker is typical of subconscious expression of churns (here a circle of life); ropes (here roots and intestines); order (natural kingdoms); bags (bulbs); doubling (genders); reptile (snakes); and wings (of Adam).
-Type 15’s axial opposite is type 7 Child, also typical of bags and ropes (as above); juvenile; and unfolding (here as foetuses and hominids).
+The main general theme in Bryan Kent Ward’s Entheogenic garden of Eden, is type 15 Maker or Re-creator, expressed here as nature, or plant, animal and cultural kingdoms nested in one another as mutual consciousness.
+Type 15 Maker recurrent features in subconscious expression include churns (here a circle of life), ropes (roots and intestines), order (natural kingdoms), bags (bulbs), doubling (genders), reptile (snakes), or wings (here of Adam).
+Type 15’s axial opposite is type 7 Child, where recurrent features include bags and ropes (as above), juvenile, or unfolding (here as foetuses and hominids).
 The high level of integration of sub-themes indicates spiritual and mental integration of the artist, and of the genre of psychedelic art.

 Several general typological themes are directly pictured here, due in part to the high level of integration of Eden and Genesis themes in myth, surreal art, ritual and language; but due mainly to the rigorous way that archetype expresses itself through nature, cultural media, and the works of gifted artists.
 General themes here include: